grushler/nd064_course_1/README.md

     * Docker file - set of instructions to create a docker image
     * Docker image - read only template that is used to run the application in a container
     * Docker registry - central place where all the images are stored and distributed
+* Useful docker commands used to perform various operations -
+    * docker build - builds an image
+    * docker tag - tags an image with a version
+    * docker push - pushes the image to the docker registry, in our case dockerhub
+    * docker run - run the docker image locally and create a container
+    * docker exec - login to running docker container
+    * docker logs - print the logs of the running docker container
+* Docker or containerization process: Create docker file -> Build docker file to create docker image -> Run the docker image to verify everything's working as expected -> Tag the docker image -> Push the docker image to registry
+* Container orchestrators are very much needed as the number of containers that need management go out of control when the application needs scaling up.
+* Kubernetes has laid the path for the container orchestration.
+It is widely used because of -
+    * Portability
+        * Open source technology under CNCF
+        * Platform agnostic and has the support of almost all the cloud providers
+    * Resiliency
+        * Makes sure the required number of services are maintained
+        * Self healing ability using replicasets and various probes
+    * Scalability
+        * Uses HPA (horizontal pod autoscaler) to assign the resources for each container and manage the containers
+        * Elasticity is the core feature which supports scaling up and down of the containers on demand
+    * Service discovery
+        * Provides cluster level DNS system
+        * Distributes the traffic as necessary
+    * Extensibility
+        * Uses building blocks principle to build on top of base block
+        * Uses CRD (custom resource definition) to add new resource to the cluster
+    * Operational cost
+        * Powerful scheduler to allocate the resources to the clusters
+        * Cluster autoscaler - Automates the size of the cluster based on traffic to the application which can be specified in the configuration
+* Kubernetes -
+    * Has Clusters - pool of nodes
+    * Has Nodes -
+        * Control plane - collection of master nodes
+            * Takes global decisions about the cluster like api server, scheduler, control manager, etcd.
+        * Data plane - collection of worked nodes
+            * Used to host application nodes and components like kubelet and kube-proxy
+    * Kubelet and kube-proxy runs on all nodes including master and worked nodes
+    * Bootstrapping of a cluster (makes sure control and data planes are up and running) can be done with tools like Kubeadm, k3s, kops, kubespray in production.
+For development purpose kind and minikube tools can be used.
+    * k3s is lightweight with single binary installation and can operate with just one node
+    * kubectl is the command line utility tool for kubernetes
+    * kubeconfig is the configuration file added in a cluster to manage the cluster configuration
+        * It has the information about clusters, context and users
+    * Various kubectl commands can be used to get all the necessary information about clusters or nodes and even modify the configuration of the clusters and nodes
+    * Kubernetes resources consists of pods, namespaces, configuration maps and secrets, deployment and replicasets, services and ingress, CRD etc...
+    * Pods -
+        * Pod is a smallest deployable unit where the docker container application runs
+        * A node can have multiple pods and a cluster can have multiple nodes
+        * ReplicaSets are used to maintain the number of pods that should be up and running
+        * Headless pods can be created using `kubectl run` command